 - 1. POLICY.
-It is the policy of the managers to regulate crossings of watercourses for driveways, roads and utilities to maintain channel profile stability and conveyance capacity. - 2.
+It is the policy of the managers to regulate crossings of watercourses for driveways, roads, and utilities to maintain channel profile stability and conveyance capacity. - 2.
 REGULATION.
-No person or political subdivision shall construct, improve, repair or alter a driveway, road or utility across the Prior Lake outlet channel or a watercourse with a tributary area in excess of 100 acres without first obtaining a permit from the District. - 3.
+No person or political subdivision shall construct, improve, repair, or alter a driveway, road or utility across the Prior Lake outlet channel or a watercourse with a tributary area in excess of 100 acres without first obtaining a permit from the District. - 3.
 CRITERIA.
-Crossings shall: - (a) Retain adequate hydraulic capacity, which for any crossing over the Prior Lake outlet channel shall be based on the hydraulic model for the outlet channel. - (b) Retain adequate navigational capacity. - (c) Not adversely affect water quality. - (d) Represent the "minimal impact" solution to a specific need with respect to all reasonable alternatives. - (e) Allow for future erosion, scour, and sedimentation considerations. - (f) Require a permit under Rules D and E if part of a land disturbing activity or subdivision. - 4.
+Crossings shall: - (a) Retain adequate hydraulic capacity, which for any crossing over the Prior Lake outlet channel shall be based on the hydraulic model for the outlet channel. - (b) Retain adequate navigational capacity. - (c) Not adversely affect water quality. - (d) Represent the "minimal impact" solution to a specific need with respect to all reasonable alternatives. - (e) Allow for future erosion, scour, and sedimentation considerations. - 4.
 EXHIBITS.
 The following are to be prepared and certified by a professional engineer registered in the State of Minnesota, registered land surveyor, or other appropriate professional, and submitted to the District with the application for stormwater management permit.
-All submittals shall be in both electronic format and hard copy.: - (a) Construction plans and specifications. - (b) Analysis prepared by a registered professional engineer showing the effect of the project on hydraulic capacity and water quality. - (c) An erosion and sediment control plan which complies with Rule E.
+All submittals shall be in electronic format. - (a) Construction plans and specifications. - (b) Analysis prepared by a registered professional engineer showing the effect of the project on hydraulic capacity and water quality. - (c) An erosion and sediment control plan which complies with Rule E.